describo/describo.github.io/src/docs/component/usage-and-configuration.md

     some components when the crate builder is used as a web component.
 -   `tab-location`: left | top | right | bottom: `(default: left)` : Specify where the tabs are shown when profiles define grouping.
--   `reset-tab-on-entity-change`: true | false: `(default: true)` : When true, if a layout is applied and the entity changes, the UI will navigate to the about tab.
-If false, that doesn't happen.
--   `reset-tab-on-profile-change`: true | false: `(default: true)` : When true, if a layout is applied and the profile changes, the UI will navigate to the about tab.
-If false, that doesn't happen if there is a matching tab.
-Otherwise it will go back to the about tab.
 -   `show-controls`: true | false: `(default: true)` : Show or hide the controls bar.
 Useful if you want to provision those controls in your own application.
 -   `language`: en | hu `(default: en)` : Sets the component's localization to the given language.